 - Adidas Campus.
 Originally a basketball shoe, the Adidas Campus has transcended the court to make its mark in the skateboarding and hip-hop communities.
 Its modern version showcases a retro-inspired nubuck upper along with leather lining.
 It has a durable cupsole for support, while its trim features a colorful contrast for additional stylish detail.
 It's available in a Clear Brown/Core Black/Mystery Ruby colorway for brown sneakers.

 - Adidas Gazelle.
-Born in the 1960s, the Adidas Gazelle has an undisputed spot at the heart of Adidas history.
+Born in the 1960s, the Gazelle from Adidas Originals has an undisputed spot at the heart of Adidas history.
 Its soft suede upper is contrasted by the leather Three Stripes design on the sides, as well as the gold Gazelle lettering near the logo.
 It remains a fashionable shoe, sought after for its crisp and straightforward style.
 The timeless model has a Soft Brown/Off-White colorway for brown sneakers which features the fan-favorite 1991 edition of the Gazelle.

 - Adidas Seeley.
 In 2011, Adidas introduced the Seeley, a sneaker structured on the frame of the legendary Adidas Gazelle.
 It's a casual sneaker that balances a heritage style with modern comforts.
 It mostly has a back-to-the-basics approach, keeping everything simple and focusing on a low-top skate sneaker build.
 For brown sneakers, it comes in a Mesa/Dark Brown/White colorway option.